aviatesk/aviatesk.github.io/posts/introduction-to-static-analysis/chapter2/index.md

 \\

 \definition{Concretization}{
-Given an abstract element $a$ of 𝒜, we call _cocnretization_ the set of program states that satisfy it.
+Given an abstract element $a$ of 𝒜, we call _concretization_ the set of program states that satisfy it.
 We denote it by $\gamma(a)$
 }